deepakgithub2001/javascript-from-scratch/README.md

-# Learning JavaScript from scratch by HitesH Chaudhary (ChaiAurCode).
+# Learning JavaScript from scratch by Hitesh Chaudhary (ChaiAurCode).